TransMorph: Transformer for unsupervised medical image registration: Discussion

-Table \ref{tab:table_time} compares the training and inference time among the methods used in this paper.
+Table \ref{tab:table_time} compares the training time in min per epoch (min/epoch) and inference time in seconds per image (sec/image) among the methods used in this paper.
 Note that \texttt{SyN}, \texttt{NiftyReg}, and \texttt{deedsBCV} packages are all CPU-based, while \texttt{LDDMM} and the deep-learning-based methods are all GPU-based.
 The speed was calculated using an input image size of $160\times192\times224$, which corresponds to the size of the brain MRI scans.
 The training time per epoch was computed based on 768 training image pairs.
-The most and second most time-consuming methods to train are actually two ConvNet-based methods, \texttt{CycleMorph} and the customized \texttt{VoxelMorph}-huge, which required approximately 15 and 10 days for 500 epochs of training, respectively. \texttt{CycleMorph} was time-consuming because the cycle-consistent training virtually trains four networks simultaneously in a single epoch.
+The most and second most time-consuming methods to train are two ConvNet-based methods, \texttt{CycleMorph} and the customized \texttt{VoxelMorph}-huge, which required approximately $(41.90\text{min}\times500)/(60\text{min}\times24 \text{hr})\approx15$ days and $(28.50\text{min}\times500)/(60\text{min}\times24 \text{hr})\approx10$ days for 500 epochs of training, respectively. \texttt{CycleMorph} was time-consuming because the cycle-consistent training virtually trains four networks simultaneously in a single epoch.
 Whereas the training of \texttt{VoxelMorph}-huge was slowed down by the extensive convolution operations.
 The proposed \texttt{TransMorph} has a moderate training speed, roughly $1.5\times$ that of \texttt{VoxelMorph}-2 but $0.5\times$ that of the customized \texttt{VoxelMorph}-huge.
 In terms of inference time, learning-based models undoubtedly operated orders of magnitudes faster than traditional registration methods.
+Note that \texttt{TransMorph} is about $3\times$ faster than \texttt{VoxelMorph}-huge during inference.
+These finds are proportional to the calculated computational complexity as shown in the barplot on the left in Fig. \ref{fig:MACs_compare}.
 Among the learning-based models, \texttt{TransMorph-Bayes} required the highest inference time.
 However, the time required is due to the sampling of $T=25$ images for a single prediction and uncertainty estimation.